-We show you what to look for when comparing travel insurance policies to help you make the right choice.
+Who is the best travel insurance company?
+We show you what to look for to compare travel insurance policies so you can make the right choice.

 If you can’t afford travel insurance, then you can’t afford to travel.
 Comparing different policies will help you save money for the more important things, like enjoying your trip!